Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief

 The $k\times k$ \textit{probability matrix} $\PP$ of the percolated sparse random graph $G_n \in SBM_k$ has entries

 where the $k \times k$ symmetric \textit{affinity matrix} $\C =(c_{ab})$ stays constant as $n\to\infty$.
-An edge between $i<j$ comes into existence with probability $p_{ab}$ if $i\in V_a$ and $j\in V_b$.
+An edge between $i<j$ comes into existence, independently of the others, with probability $p_{ab}$ if $i\in V_a$ and $j\in V_b$, where $(V_1 ,\dots ,V_k)$ is a partition of the node-set $V$ into $k$ disjoint clusters.
 This will produce the upper-diagonal part of the $n\times n$ random adjacency matrix $\A$, and $a_{ji} :=a_{ij}$.
 It can be extended to the $i=j$ case when self-loops are allowed, or else, the diagonal entries of the adjacency matrix are zeros.
-In the loopless case, the expected adjacency matrix $\E \A$ differs from $\bar \A$ (which is the inflated $\PP$) with respect to the the diagonal, but the diagonal entries are negligible as will be shown in Section~\ref{id}.